Incoterms 2020 has arrived and there have been a handful of changes made in the newest revised version.

-FCA and Bills of Landing
+FCA and Bills of Lading

 Another important change in Incoterms 2020 pertains to the term FCA (Free Carrier).
 When applying FCA, the seller is liable for making the goods available at its own property (ex.: warehouse) or at another predetermined location.
 Furthermore, when the FCA Incoterm is used, the seller is always responsible for loading the goods onto the buyer’s transport.

 However, complications with the application of FCA arose when the seller was responsible for only loading goods onto the transport hired by the buyer, and not onto the international carrier.
-This brings up further issues regarding payment – international carriers typically will not provide sellers with bills of landing if the goods are not directly provided, and banks won’t pay sellers who do not provide a bill of landing with an on-board notation.
+This brings up further issues regarding payment – international carriers typically will not provide sellers with bills of lading if the goods are not directly provided, and banks won’t pay sellers who do not provide a bill of landing with an on-board notation.

 In the revised Incoterms 2020, FCA will now allow the buyer to instruct the carrier to issue an on-board bill of landing to the seller once loading is complete.